Bruges in Winter: Why December Is the Best Time to Visit Belgium's Medieval Gem

 Afternoon: Museum Crawl

-Choco-Story Chocolate Museum (€12): Interactive chocolate history with live demonstrations and tastings.
+Choco-Story Chocolate Museum (€12): interactive chocolate history with live demonstrations and tastings.
 Combo tickets with the Belgian Beer Experience run €19

 Evening: Beer and Chocolate

-For beer: skip the tourist bars on the Markt.
+For beer, skip the tourist bars on the Markt.
 Walk two blocks to 't Brugs Beertje on Kemelstraat — a legendary beer café with 300+ Belgian beers.
 Or try Cambrinus on Philipstockstraat for their beer-pairing menu.
 A local Brugse Zot at a proper café runs about €4-5.

 Seasonal Food You Can't Get in Summer

-Winter unlocks specific Belgian foods:
+Winter unlocks specific Belgian plates:

 Jenever: Belgian gin served in tulip glasses at traditional cafés.
 Try it at Herberg Vlissinghe — Bruges' oldest pub (since 1515).
 A glass costs €3-4